-In 2005, the Parent Company created new companies, namely, Aragorn Power and Energy Corporation (APEC), Aragorn Coal Resources, Inc. (Aragorn Coal) and APC Mining Corporation (APC Mining).
+In 2005, the Parent Company created new companies, namely, Aragorn Power and Energy Corporation (APEC), APC Energy Resources, Inc. (APCERI-previously Aragorn Coal Resources, Inc.) and APC Mining Corporation (APC Mining).
 These companies were established in line with the government's thrust in developing the country's energy and mining sectors.
 The prospects in these industries are bolstered by the government's decision to open up this sector to foreign investors.
 Thus, APC will concentrate in energy resource exploration and development and pursue mining activities.
 The government's thrust to encourage investments in these sectors augurs well with the Company's investment direction.